 Sassy and sexy would describe American style, while smooth and sleek is more the International style.
 Take a look at this lovely International Foxtrot performance.

-Ask your instructor about the Foxtrot styles.
-Whether you dance the high technique of International or the jazzy good times of American, you’re gonna be glad you did.
-Please check out Dance Safari’s post, “Learn How to Dance…Yea or Nay?”.
+Here’s a thought, why don’t you ask your instructor about the Foxtrot.
+Whether you dance the highly technical International or the jazzy, good-time American, you’re gonna be glad you did.

 If you need help deciding to learn ballroom dancing, check out this Dance Safari post, “Learn How to Dance…Yea or Nay?“